• HOME

 May 7, 2025 Cindee Klement

-A perfect example of this dialogue is the Partridge pea, a slinder but sturdy, unassuming plant that has volunteered in masses in the dappled shade of my living sculpture Sequel.
+The partridge pea has volunteered in masses in the dappled shade of Sequel — slender but sturdy, unassuming, and entirely uninvited.
 This plant doesn’t just survive; it volunteers enthusiastically in disturbed spaces—roadsides, open fields, and now Sequel—acting as a pioneer species that signifies restoration and new beginnings.
-As a legume, the Partridge pea is remarkable in its ability to fix atmospheric nitrogen, quietly enriching the soil and supporting the growth of other plants nearby.
-Its roots hold the earth together, reducing erosion, while its bright yellow flowers serve as a beacon to pollinators like bees and butterflies, helping sustain the biodiversity that I strive to nurture here.
+As a legume, it fixes atmospheric nitrogen, quietly enriching the soil and supporting the growth of other plants nearby.
+Its roots hold the earth together, reducing erosion, while its bright yellow flowers serve as a beacon to pollinators—bees, butterflies, the whole negotiation.

-Watching the Sequel evolve over time has been enlightening.
-I have witnessed how initially sparse or disturbed areas are beginning spring forth life—the soil stabilizes, pollinators return, and some day small mammals and amphibians will find shelter.
-It is a quiet transformation that feels both hopeful, necessary and a little desperate.
+Watching Sequel evolve has been enlightening.
+Initially sparse or disturbed areas are beginning to spring forth life—the soil stabilizes, pollinators return.
+It is a quiet transformation that feels both hopeful, necessary, and a little desperate.

 Integrating art into ecological restoration has not been without its challenges.
-Balancing the needs of living, growing plants with the permanence and intent of conceptual art and art objects forces me to think fluidly and adaptively.
-I overcome these difficulties by embracing impermanence and change as part of the creative process, letting the natural systems shape the art as much as the art shapes the garden.
+Balancing the needs of living, growing plants with the permanence and intent of conceptual art forces me to think fluidly and adaptively—to let the natural systems shape the art as much as the art shapes the garden.

 ← Nut grass in Sequel Sequel: embracing urban rewilding and humming birds →